nioinnovation/brunchy/app/blog/20161010-border-box-versus-content-box.static.md

 border: 5px solid black;
 padding: 10px;
 ```
-The actual element will render with a width and height of 100px, with 10px of padding on each side before the border is rendered.
+The actual DOM element will render with a width and height of 100px, with 10px of padding on each side before the border is rendered.
 In this case, the element will appear to have a width and height of 130px each.

+Using this method requires the developer to calculate the width and height the DOM element needs to be so that adding a border and/or padding won't change the apparent size of the element (as the example above changed the height and width of the element from 100px to 130px).

 ## box-sizing: border-box

-On the other hand, when the `box-sizing` css attribute is set to `border-box`, the element's width and height are not affected by additional padding or borders.
+On the other hand, when the `box-sizing` css attribute is set to `border-box`, the DOM element's width and height are not affected by additional padding or borders.

 If instead, I have the following css: